 One of the beautiful things about traveling in Latin America is that travel expenses like accommodation can be very, very affordable.
 However, budget hotels can also be fraught with hidden disappointments from toilets that don’t flush to grungy, ill-fitting sheets to missing shower heads.
 Hotel bargains are certainly out there, but no matter where you’re traveling, it pays to run through this handy check in checklist to make sure you choose the best budget hotels before you settle in.

-17 point budget hotel checklist
+Our 17 point budget hotel checklist

 Besides basic cleanliness and security issues, we mentally run through this checklist before we check in.

 - Is there a seat on the toilet and does the toilet flush?
-If you’re a dude, or you’re traveling with a dude, also ensure that the toilet seat will stay up on its own and doesn’t just flop down.
+If you’re a dude, or you’re traveling with a dude, also ensure that the toilet seats will stay up on its own and doesn’t just flop down.